Taunton railway station: Description

 The station is situated on an embankment and a bridge above road level.
 The ticket office is at ground level on the north side although the town centre lies to the south of the station, about 1 mi away.
 There is a car park on both sides of the station and bus services to the town centre call at a bus stop in front of the ticket office; those from the town call at a stop on the main road that passes beneath the station.
 The south block is a Grade II listed building.

-Platform 5 is situated above the ticket office and is the main platform used by trains towards London Paddington, Bristol Temple Meads and the north.
-The station buffet is situated here.
-The east-facing bay platform 6 is beyond this; it only sees occasional use nowadays, mainly being used for local trains towards the Bristol station.
+Platform 5 is situated above the ticket office and is the main platform used by trains towards London Paddington, Bristol Temple Meads and the north; the station buffet is situated here.
+The east-facing bay platform 6 is beyond this; it only sees occasional use nowadays, mainly being used for local trains towards Bristol.